ballerina-platform/ballerina-dev-website/code-of-conduct.md

 ## Enforcement guidelines

-Community leaders will follow the below Community Impact Guidelines in determining the consequences for any action they deem in violation of this code of conduct:
+Project/Community leaders will follow the below Community Impact Guidelines in determining the consequences for any action they deem in violation of this code of conduct:

 **1. Correction**